k1pchumba/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is the readme fil3 for 0x00-python-hello_world
+this is the readme file for 0x00-python-hello_world